WHOLE SCHOOL CURRICULUM STATEMENT

-Students joining us in Year 7 study Art, Computing, Drama, English, French, Geography, German or Mandarin, History, Mathematics, Music, Personal Development (including Life Skills e.g. cookery), Physical Education and Games, Philosophy, Theology and Ethics and Science.
+Students joining us in Year 7 study Art, Computing, Drama, English, two from French, German and Mandarin, Geography, History, Mathematics, Music, Personal Development (including Life Skills e.g. cookery), Physical Education and Games, PTE (Religious Education) and Science.
 As they progress through their first three years, they also have the opportunity to start learning Spanish.
-On Tuesday afternoons we further enrich our curriculum with a wide range of additional learning activities, from cookery and climbing to yoga and bushcraft!
-Year 9 is a transition year, when in most subjects students meet some GCSE skills and content.
-During Year 9 our information, advice and guidance programme helps students to decide which subjects they will choose to study in Years 10 and 11 to GCSE.
+Tuesday afternoons (TPMs) include cookery, climbing, yoga and bushcraft to name but a few of the activities students meet!
+Year 9 is a transition year when students continue to study the same broad curriculum as in Years 7 and 8, but begin to meet some GCSE skills and content.
+During Year 9 our information, advice and guidance programme helps students in deciding which subjects they will choose to study in Years 10 and 11 to GCSE.

 KEY STAGE 4 - YEARS 10 AND 11

 Students take all their external GCSE qualifications at the end of Year 11.
 All students have a core curriculum of English Literature, English Language, Maths, Chemistry, Biology and Physics.
-They can then choose four option subjects from the list below, on top of the non-examined subjects of PDC (Personal Development Curriculum), Physical Education, Core RE and Games.
-Tuesday afternoons and termly Flexible Learning Days provide extra opportunities for enrichment activities and careers advice.
+They can then choose four options subjects from the list below, on top of the non-examined subjects of PDC (Personal Development Curriculum), Physical Education, Core PTE and Games.
+Tuesday afternoons and termly Flexible Learning Days provide extra opportunities for knowledge enrichment and careers advice.